Equipping all students to confidently fulfill their passion and purpose

 Langley students grow into self-directed, confident, joyful learners who see themselves not just as students, but as scientists, mathematicians, artists, historians, inventors, and even world-changers.
 By the end of eighth grade, they are more than ready to take on the rigors of the nation’s top high schools—and looking forward to college.

-To us, childhood and early adolescence is a period of steep, complex, joyful learning...
+To us, childhood and early adolescence are periods of steep, complex, joyful learning.